tbguest/tbguest/README.md

 # :wave: Hi!
 Tristan here

-I work as a software developer at Luna Sea Solutions, building tools like [this app](https://lunaocean.app/) to connect people with ocean data.
+I work as a software developer.
+Feel free to explore some of the projects I've been involved with via my [portfolio site](https://tristanguest.dev/projects) or here on GitHub.

 My most-used stack includes Next.js with TypeScript, Node.js, MongoDB, and AWS.
 I also work frequently with Python, and I've recently enjoyed getting acquainted tRPC as part of the T3 stack.